marlass/styleway/README.md

 styleway - directory with docker-compose.yml
-styleway-webapp - repository with web app files (currently private, ask for access) styleway-api - repository with api files (currently private, ask for access) styleway-assets - directory for assets styleway-data - directory for mongodb data
+styleway-webapp - repository with web app files (currently private, ask for access) styleway-api - repository with api files (currently private, ask for access) styleway-data - directory for mongodb data

 ### Connecting to containers

-If you want to execute command in the container (for example install dependencies without having yarn installed locally) you can connect to container using: `docker-compose exec webapp sh`.
+If you want to execute command in the container (for example install dependencies without having yarn installed locally) you can connect to container using: `docker-compose exec webapp bash`.
 It will run shell in webapp container.
 To connect to api container just change webapp for api.

 ### Hosts